-The cultural arts series provides the College with programs representative of the various arts - dance, art, drama, films and music - plus a forum for the discussion of issues and ideas through a lecture series.
-Financed by the student activity fee, these are planned by a student faculty cultural arts committee and are scheduled regularly throughout the year.
+The cultural arts series provides the College with programs representative of the various arts - dance, art, drama, film and music - in addition to a forum for the discussion of issues and ideas through its lecture series.
+Financed by the student activity fees, these programs are planned by a student/ faculty cultural arts committee and are scheduled regularly throughout the year.